chris-warner-II/Cell_Assembly_Codebase/README.md

 ## Python Functions:

-Utils packages that are imported and called from various functions:
+### Utils packages that are imported and called from various functions:

-(1). **data_manipulation.py** -

-(2). **retina_computation.py** -

-(3). **plot_functions.py** -
+(1). **retina_computation.py** - contains many functions that are used in several places in the code (for example, in code referencing real retinal data, synthetic data and GLM generated data).
+In here is code to synthesize a model, generate synthetic data, perform MAP estimation for model parameters, infer a latent vector given a model and observed vector, initialize model parameters, learn model parameters, run the expectation maximization algorithm, compare learned cell assemblies to ground truth ones, and more ...

-(4). **sbatch_scripts.py** - contains functions to write sbatch script text files which call python functions with command line parameter input arguments.
+(2). **sbatch_scripts.py** - contains functions to write sbatch script text files which call python functions with command line parameter input arguments.
 These utils functions are called inside nested for loops in cluster_scripts_\*.py functions to generate individual sbatch jobs for each parameter setting in a grid search and a script which allows me to submit all those jobs to the cluster scheduler with a single command.

+(3). **data_manipulation.py** - small group of functions that deal with paths and directories and manipulation of data and data files, mostly.

+(4). **plot_functions.py** - collection of many of the plotting functions used in the development of this project, analysis of performance along the way, as well as the final figures contained in the paper.